tableau/hyper-db/website/docs/sql/datatype/array.md

 For nullable types, there exists an alternative shorthand bracket syntax of the form `type[]`.
 For example, `integer[]` and `array(integer)` reference the same type.

-Contrary to some common programming languages, the length (i.e., the number of elements) of an array in Hyper is not part of its type.
+The length (i.e., the number of elements) of an array in Hyper is not part of its type.
 While arrays inside a column must have the same element type, they can be of different length.

 ## Working with Arrays